 What we are offering:

 Please join us for an in-depth encounter with the teachings and practices of Mussar.
-Our Nefesh HaRav program is specifically designed for Rabbis to nurture and develop your personal spiritual practice with the tools and wisdom of Mussar.
+Our Nefesh HaRav program is specifically designed for Rabbis and Clergy Leaders to nurture and develop your personal spiritual practice with the tools and wisdom of Mussar.
 Newcomers will be introduced to Mussar, while those with prior experience will have the opportunity to deepen your practice.
 Participants will develop a personal, spiritual action plan based on their unique soul curriculum.
-Rabbis of all denominations are welcome.
+Rabbis and Clergy Leaders of all denominations are welcome.

 This program starts with a three day Retreat from January 7-10, 2018, and continues with a year of long-distance learning starting January 2018.